 - The Mary A. Hill English Scholarship

-- The Charles E. Bull Award for the best short story and best poem
+- The Charles E. Bull Award

 - The Sarah Guidas Award for Literary Scholars of the Future

 - Jean Zukowsky/Faust Memorial TESOL Fund